History of the COVID-19 pandemic in the United Kingdom: April 2022

 The end of obligatory facemasks in certain settings was delayed in Scotland until 18 April.
 This took place without another delay.
 It was the last legal restriction on personal behaviour remaining in force in the UK.
 Having begun April at record levels, cases began to decline as the month progressed.
 Meanwhile, the removal of restrictions continued to receive criticism, including from leaders within the NHS.

 The High Court ruled the government had been wrong to discharge patients from hospitals to care homes putting care home resident at risk, before COVID tests became available in spring 2020.
 Boris Johnson maintained in parliament that he had not known about asymptomic transmission at the time.
 The Guardian wrote, "Johnson told the House of Commons: “What we didn’t know in particular was that Covid could be transmitted asymptomatically.”
 However, the prime minister commented on papers examining the issue at a Covid press conference on 25 March – several weeks before rules were altered to ensure that all patients were tested before they were admitted to a care home.
 At the press conference, he asked chief scientific adviser Patrick Vallance about reports that many people could have the disease without symptoms.
 “Patrick, on the numbers of people who have the disease asymptomatically, there was a study I saw quoted from some Oxford academics saying that as many as 50% may have had it asymptomatically,” he said.
 “How do you evaluate that at this stage?”

+2022 onwards: Transition to "living with COVID"

+By early 2022, most legal COVID-19 restrictions across the UK had been lifted.
+In England, the remaining domestic restrictions, including the legal requirement to self-isolate after a positive test, ended on 24 February 2022.
+Similar easing occurred in the devolved nations shortly afterwards, with the last significant legal requirements (such as mandatory face coverings in certain settings in Scotland) removed by April 2022.

+Free mass testing was phased out from April 2022 onwards, shifting surveillance to routine health monitoring systems.
+The UK moved to a "living with COVID" approach, treating the virus as an ongoing endemic respiratory illness alongside seasonal flu.
+Vaccination programmes continued with seasonal boosters for vulnerable groups, but routine adult boosters largely ended by 2025–2026.

+As of early 2026, COVID-19 continues to circulate at low levels with occasional waves, monitored through the UK Health Security Agency (UKHSA) and Office for National Statistics (ONS) surveillance.
+There are no remaining COVID-19-specific legal restrictions in the UK.